 Of course it’s unlikely that you will want to paint the exterior, but there are companies painting houses during the coranavirus epidemic who follow very strict guidelines.

-5. A change is as good as break: Make some alterations inside the house.
+5. A change is as good as a break: Make some alterations inside the house.

 What sort of changes are entirely up to you but if you are cooped up inside, simply moving furniture around or hanging some different pictures up, can make a real difference and it won’t cost a penny.